emirusahin/brain-disease-detection-prediction/README.md

 # brain-disease-detection-prediction
-Team 9 (Emir, Loic, Shadman)
+Team 9 (Emir, Shadman)
 Brief description:
-Our model aims to recognize if a person has a disease or is at risk of developing it.
-Our goal in the future is to be able to accurately diagnose different conditions including common ones like Alzheimer's and rare ones like Creuztfeldt-Jacob.
-We plan to use CNN (Convolutional Neural Networks) for diagnosis and logistic regression to find the probability of developing the disease later-on.
+Our model uses a fine-tuned ResNet18 to predict Alzheimer stages from MRI images with up to %90 percent accuracy.

 Current dataset that we are using https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset